IamSmeagol/.config/nvim/README.md

-# 💤 LazyVim
+# Smeagol's nvim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Based on [LazyVim](https://github.com/LazyVim/LazyVim), a starter template for neovim .

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+I changed a few things and added a few of their optional extras.